MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/overview.md

 ![Resource Organization diagram](../../../_images/governance/resource-organization.png)

 1. A management group for each type of environment (such as Production, Development, and Test)
-2. A subscription for each “Application Categorization”
+2. A subscription for each “Application Categorization”;
 3. A separate resource group for each application.
 4. Consistent nomenclature should be applied at each level of this grouping hierarchy.

 ![Resource Organization example for a mid-market company](../../../_images/governance/mid-market-resource-organization.png)